1977 Buffalo mayoral election

 The Buffalo mayoral election of 1977 took place in Buffalo, New York, USA, on November 8, 1977, and resulted in the election of Jimmy Griffin to his first term as mayor.

 Background

 On March 3, 1977, Buffalo's incumbent mayor Stanley Makowski announced he would not seek reelection in May.
 On the same day, Deputy New York State Assembly speaker Arthur Eve announced his candidacy for the post.
 Despite his numerous successes at fostering communication, he was described as a militant civil rights leader.
-Eve's primary campaign was described by Frank Prial of The New York Times as a campaign against Erie County Democratic Chairman Joseph Crangle rather than his handpicked candidate, Leslie Foschio.
+Eve's primary campaign was described by Frank Prial of The New York Times as a campaign against Erie County Democratic Committee Chairman Joseph F. Crangle rather than his handpicked candidate, Leslie Foschio.
 Eve declared his intentions early to add incentive to a voter registration drive, and he modeled his campaign after Carl Stokes' 1967 Mayor of Cleveland election, which used decentralized election districts.
 Later in the election cycle, State Senator Jimmy Griffin entered the Democratic Primary.